Claire-Fisher/Donofy/TESTING.md

     - Nor accept a float.
   * Save button accurately sums the total of the donation inputs in the in favourites list.
 * Testing:
+  * Logged out.
+Added /profiles/profile/?tab=myDonofy to the end of the site url.
   * Clicked the three different tabs in different orders.
   * (Favourites previously tested).
+  * Removed all favourites from the users list.
   * Inspected the page following multiple adding/removing of charities from previous manual testing.
   * Added and removed favourites.
 Checking the list length each time.
   * Tested all the input variants above.
   * Entered various values.
 Including leaving some blank or 0.
 * Result:
+  * Behaved as expected and directed to the sign in page.
   * Navigation tabs worked as expected.
   * (Favourites previously tested).
+  * No Favourites message appears as expected.
   * The total did not show the total reflected in the inputs, but the last total saved.
   * "Your Favourite charities" title number behaved as expected.
   * The inputs behaved as expected.